Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 - 750 Gold
 - Greatsword

-**Balance**: This great sword is large size but counts as a medium size weapon for the creature holding it.

 **The Bigger the Better**: You deal 1d6 additional damage when using this weapon and it has _reach_.

+**To Big To Handle**: This great sword is large size but counts as a medium size weapon for the creature holding it.
+However you have disadvantage on Dexterity saving throws.

 ---